it-at-m/Kinderzeit/README.md

 * Install `yarn` and `Docker` globally on your machine
 * Run `yarn install` in the root of the repository
 * Run `yarn install` inside the frontend directory
+*  Run `docker-compose up --build` in the root of the repository to build the project
-* Always check the `README.md` inside each of the modules for further instructions specific to the project
+* Always check the `README.md` inside each of the modules for further instructions specific to the project.